Lilial: Safety

 The Scientific Committee on Consumer Safety (SCCS, scientific committee for consumer safety of the EU Commission) concluded in May 2019 that the use of lilial in both rinse-off and leave-on cosmetics "cannot be considered as safe".

 After animal studies found it to be toxic for reproduction, it was reclassified as a prohibited substance in the EU, and banned from use in cosmetics as of March 2022.

 It can sometimes act as an allergen and may cause contact dermatitis in susceptible individuals.
+Lilial was used in many perfumes (examples: Byredo Inflorescence, Salvador Dali Laguna, Elizabeth Arden 5th Avenue, etc.) produced before 2022 as a synthetic substitute for the scent of lily of the valley.
+Due to the ban on the use of Lilial, safe analogues are currently used in perfume production.